 Galactose-1-phosphate uridyl transferase (GALT) catalyzes the second step of the Leloir pathway of galactose metabolism, namely the conversion of UDP-glucose + galactose-1-phosphate to glucose-1-phosphate + UDP-galactose.
 The absence of this enzyme results in classic galactosemia in humans and can be fatal in the newborn period if lactose is not removed from the diet.
 The pathophysiology of galactosemia has not been clearly defined.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2012]

 GeneCards Summary for GALT Gene

 GALT (Galactose-1-Phosphate Uridylyltransferase) is a Protein Coding gene.
-Diseases associated with GALT include galactosemia and lens subluxation.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include UDP-glucose:hexose-1-phosphate uridylyltransferase activity.
+Diseases associated with GALT include Galactosemia and Galactokinase Deficiency.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include UDP-glucose:hexose-1-phosphate uridylyltransferase activity.

 Plays an important role in galactose metabolism.